ruchi-010/Healthcare-Analytics/README.md

 All calculations were implemented in the _calculations table and surfaced through clean KPI visuals, bar charts, and cards across the Power BI report.
 [Download the Power BI report](Healthcare-Analytics/Final_Report.pbix)

+# Observations
+- Daily patient volume remains consistent at approximately 20 visits, with outpatient services accounting for nearly 75% of all visits.
+-